 Thankfully we can provide at least a few of the cheap car insurance quotes to you by leaving your details in the form below.
 Do this now to make a saving.

 N.B.
 Your information is confidential, and will never be sold or rented to anyone.
 It is only used to provide you with the best possible insurance quote based on your personal criteria.

 In the last quarter of 2016, most South African’s would have noticed the cost of their car insurance increasing.
 In most cases the increase is far higher than an inflationary increase and in some cases it is as high as 20%.
 When questioned about this increase, the insurance companies representatives explained that it was due to a weakened Rand and the repair and/or replacement costs for accident damaged vehicle is therefore higher.

-In a recent report by the Road Traffic Management Corporation, in the 2015 year the average car crash cost R171,727.
-A crash with fatalities cost up to R5,435,261 and a crash with no human injury, but vehicle damage only, cost the insurance companies up to R48,533.
-So as you can see, accidents cost far more than we pay individually – and it’s a numbers game.
+In a report by the Road Traffic Management Corporation, the average car crash costs R171,727.
+A crash with fatalities costs up to R5,435,261 and a crash with no human injury, but vehicle damage only, cost the insurance companies up to R48,533.
+So as you can see, accidents cost far more than we pay individually – drive safely.

-The longer you stay insured with a single company, the higher your chances of being involved in a car accident.
-Update: Earlier, it was incorrectly suggested that the longer you drive the higher the likelihood of you being involved in a car crash – which is untrue.
-That’s like saying that the more often you play the lotto, the better your chances of winning – which is rubbish.
-Really the important thing to understand is that because it’s so inconvenient to change your insurance to another company, most people might just grumble and accept the price increase instead of actually doing something about it.
+The more often you drive, the higher your chances of being involved in a car accident.
+And because it’s so inconvenient to change your insurance to another company, you might just grumble and accept the price increase instead of actually doing something about it.
 This is a key strategy in insurance companies risking increases – they know not everyone will immediately jump to find another insurer.